HeribertoLopez/Moon/_posts/2016-03-20-markdown-syntax.md

 ### c.
 Images

-  For our image process we used singular value decomposition which allowed us to run a linear model everytime we wanted to predict on a new hat,a hat refers to the eigenspace of a particular type - `water`, `fire`,etc. The process of applying singular value decomposition was challenging.
+  For our image process we used singular value decomposition which allowed us to run a linear model everytime we wanted to predict on a new hat,a hat refers to the eigenspace of a particular type - *water*, *fire*, *etc*.
+The process of applying singular value decomposition was challenging.
 Using the image data that we pulled from Kaggle, we began by converting the images into multiple csv files for each image, but quickly found that this method was not ideal.
 Instead, what we had to do was create a matrix/dataset where the rows are the individual images and the columns are the total number of pixels(721 * 14400).
 In total, we had 721 images.
 I created a function that read each image, converted them to greyscale and returned them as a matrix.
 Then, I used a for loop to combing each image matrix into one matrix by their rows.
 Finnally, to figure out the type of each Pokemon, I used our pokemon dataset and an *inner_join* function join the datasets by the pokemon name and then removed everything except for their types.
 We then combined them into one whole dataset with a column for their respective types.
 Because our dataset was so big.
 We decided to focus only on projecting `water` onto `fire` space.

 ## II.
 Legendary Classification Method

-### a.
+#### a.
 KNN with k-fold Cross Validation

   For our first legendary classification model, we decided to use a 10 fold cross validated KNN model.
 KNN works by taking in a parameter k, which represents the number of closest neighbors the model takes into account.
 For a KNN classification, there is a vote in the neighborhood of a points k nearest neighbors, and whichever class has the most in that neighborhood is the class that point is assigned to.
 We also used a 10 fold cross validation to create our training and testing data sets for the model.
 Cross validation gives us more ways to reuse the data in creating more combinations of train and test sets, and allows us to tune our k parameter more finely.
 To do this we wrote 2 simple helper functions and then a map_dbl to use all the folds and possible k values in order to find the optimal parameters.
 Since there is no penalization in the KNN model, it was seemingly overwhelmed by all the predictors and not as efficient as some of our other models.